 Fear of an Extra Planet by Extrawelt

-As we near our destination, "The Friendly Coroner" really does honour its name.
-The morbid charm of the title is captured by a fluid bassline and melodic arrangements that border on the absurd, until the funky drum beat finally drops.
-In our mind’s eye we see a cheerful medical doctor removing his bloody gloves, hanging his smock in the closet and vibing out in his neon drenched workspace.
+As we near our destination, "The Friendly Coroner" really does honor its name.
+The morbid charm of the title is captured by a fluid bassline and melodic arrangements that border on the absurd until the funky drum beat finally drops.
+In our mind’s eye, we see a cheerful medical doctor removing his bloody gloves, hanging his smock in the closet, and vibing out in his neon-drenched workspace.
 And there we sit, glued to our cinema seat, submerged in the different textures Extrawelt have conjured up on "Fear Of An Extra Planet".
 Over the course of the last title, the strings usher in the final acknowledgments as the credits roll.
 The dramatic end of "2084" leaves us transfixed in front of a black screen in a large, dark room safe in the knowledge that we’ve just witnessed a science fiction epic.

 Extrawelt - Fear of an Extra Planet

 4. Gentle Venom

 7. Punch The Dragon

 8. Fear Of An Extra Planet